UMass Lowell Recognized as Top Research Institution with R1 Classification. Read More »

 Please see our Privacy Policy.

-Offered by the School of Criminology and Justice Studies, this certificate is perfect for personnel working in public safety, law enforcement, executives in corporations responsible for overseeing in-house security programs and information technology professionals.
-Criminal justice students interested in enhancing their career prospects may also benefit by broadening their studies to encompass security within the private industry.
+The online Homeland Security certificate is for public safety personnel, law enforcement, corporate executives overseeing security programs and IT professionals.
+Criminal justice students may also benefit from this certificate by broadening their studies to encompass security within the private sector.

 hand and coin